-Here are 4 ways custom software can save you money.
+Here are 4 ways custom software development can save you money.

 Even though the initial investment in custom software development may seem relatively higher, you save costs on licensing, upgrades, and user fees that generally accompany off-the-shelf software.
 These are high, recurring costs.

 While the cost of off-the-shelf software is comparatively lower initially because of the economy of scale, it comes with some redundant features and may not work exactly the way you need it to.
 Custom software will have only the features that are useful to you.
 With custom software, you’ll be in complete control of your license, development process, features, and functions.

 Because you’ll be involved from the start, you can develop your custom software to make it easier and less expensive to train your staff to use it.
 Learning off-the-shelf software takes time and costs money, often requiring formal training classes.
 That also diverts the attention of your employees from your core business activities.

 High Business Efficiency and Productivity